 Data Retention Policy Template Ready to Go

 Our Data Retention Policy Template is designed to help you comply with your local data protection requirements.
-It comes pre-populated with the most common data types and records that will save you significant time and provide significant guidance.
+It comes a data asset register pre-populated with the most common data types and records that will save you significant time and provide significant guidance.
 The policy can be easily adapted to meet any specific needs or requirements of your organization.
 It’s easy, fast, and efficient!

 Data protection is a critical part of any business.
 It’s the only way to ensure that your customers and employees feel safe and secure when they use your services or products.
 But it can be difficult to know where to start with data retention policies, especially if you don’t have much experience in this area.
 That’s why we created our new data retention policy template!

 Easy to adapt to local data protection requirements.
 An absolute must have for an ISO 27001 implementation or GDPR / Data Protection implementation.
-It is a comprehensive, and easy to configure, Microsoft Word template.
+It is a comprehensive, and easy to configure, Microsoft Word and Microsoft Excel Template.

 Data Retention Policy Template Contents

-A long document at over 25 pages this document is mainly place holders for retention records with best practice data and record types pre populated.
+A simple and straight forward data retention policy that also comes with a data asset register.
+The data asset register has a tab for retention records with best practice data and record types pre populated.
 It comes with a handy and easy to follow guide on how to implement and deploy policies and it includes:

 - Document Version Control